raphamorim/rio/docs/docs/documentation/navigation.md

 ### Plain

-Plain navigation mode will simply turn off any platform key binding, will not add any key binding (like creation of tabs, windows, panels and other platform key bindings).
+Plain navigation mode will simply turn off any tab key binding.

-This mode is perfect if you want set yourself how Rio key binding rules will work.
+This mode is perfect if you use Rio terminal with tmux or zellij.

 Usage: